HowardHsuuu/HowardHsuuu.github.io/content/posts/LR/LLM-ToM.md

    - Falcon-40b model showed the highest decoding accuracy of 81%
    - Smaller models (<7b parameters) had an average decoding accuracy of 67%
 ## Conclusion
-### Parallel 1 - Selective response to true- or false-belief trials
+#### Parallel 1 - Selective response to true- or false-belief trials
 The presence of embeddings that displayed modulations related to the ToM content (absent in smaller models, which have difficulties with false-belief trials) in multiple large models indicates that hidden embeddings facilitate the models' ToM performance.
 Also, ToM trial types can be robustly decoded from the population of artificial neurons (embeddings), indicating a consistent encoding of ToM features by the embeddings.

 Both systems (Human Brain and LLM) contain neurons that directly respond to the perspective of others.
 A substantial proportion of artificial neurons responds selectively to true- or false-belief trials, mirroring prefrontal neurons in humans exhibiting changes in firing rates for different trial types.
-### Parallel 2 - Distribution of ToM-responding neurons
+#### Parallel 2 - Distribution of ToM-responding neurons
 * LLM layers with high percentages of ToM responding embeddings showed a peak in the middle and high layers and almost zero in the input layers constantly (neither confined to one layer nor randomly distributed).
 * Similar distributed areas can be identified in the human brain as the frontal, temporal and parietal cortices are regarded as regions for high-level cognitive processing.
 (ToM-related activity within lower input processing areas such as occipital lobe is minimal)
 * Also, they observed the artificial layers exhibiting ToM responses were located in contiguous layers, which is analogous to the highly interconnected structure of ToM brain areas.
-### Other conclusions
+#### Other conclusions
-* LLM had higher accuracies when tested with facts and beliefs in true-belief trials compared to false-belief trials. (larger models did better, especially for false-belief trials)
+* LLM had higher accuracies when tested with facts and beliefs in true-belief trials compared to false-belief trials.
+* Larger models did better, especially in false-belief trials.
 * As the size of the models increase, the decoding accuracies, the percentages of significant neurons and ToM performances all increased.
 ## Limitations
 1. The study was limited to open-source LLMs.
 Future research could examine higher-performing, proprietary models like GPT-4.